Gaël Andonian

-Gaël Andonian (Կաէլ Անտոնեան; born 7 February 1995) is a professional footballer who plays as a centre-back for Championnat National 3 club EUGA Ardziv in Marseille.
+Gaël Andonian (Կաէլ Անտոնեան; born 7 February 1995) is a professional footballer who plays as a centre-back for Championnat National 3 club EUGA Ardziv.
+Born in France, he represents the Armenia national team.

 He began his career with hometown club Marseille, making one substitute appearance in Ligue 1 and playing mostly for the reserves.

-Born in France, Andonian represented France at under-16 level in 2011.
-In 2015, he debuted at senior level for Armenia, his ancestral country.

 Club career

 Born in Marseille, Andonian is a youth exponent from hometown club Marseille.
 He was first called into a matchday squad for their 1-0 win away at Nancy on 16 September 2012, remaining an unused substitute.
 His only other call-up that season was on 6 December, again unused as Marseille lost 3-0 away to AEL Limassol in the UEFA Europa League, both teams already eliminated.

 He made his professional debut in a 2-1 Ligue 1 home win against Lens on 2 November 2014, replacing Florian Thauvin for the last 10 minutes.

 On 21 October 2015, having taken no part in Marseille's season, Andonian was loaned to Ligue 2 club Dijon for the remainder of the season.
 He made six appearances in Ligue 2 as the team from Burgundy won promotion, scoring his first professional goal as a last-minute equaliser in a 2–2 draw at Niort on 8 January 2016, and contributing to the own goal that was their other strike in the game.
 Additionally, Andonian made two appearances in the Coupe de la Ligue, and two appearances in the Coupe de France.

-On 27 January 2017, Andonian was loaned to Superleague Greece club Veria for the remainder of the season.
+On 27 January 2017, Andonian was loaned to Super League Greece club Veria for the remainder of the season.
 He made 10 appearances for Veria, and was sent off on 12 March in a 1–0 loss at Platanias.

 In September 2018 following his release from Marseille, Andonian had a spell on trial at EFL League One side Sunderland, and played an under-23 match against West Bromwich Albion.
 Manager Jack Ross did not sign him due to wage issues, as the club were involved in protracted situations regarding Papy Djilobodji and Didier Ndong.

 On 18 July 2019, Andonian signed a one-year contract with Ajaccio of Ligue 2.
 He was an unused substitute eight days later in a 2–2 home draw against Le Havre.
 Hampered by a shoulder injury, he took no part in the rest of the season and his contract was terminated at its midway point.

 Andonian signed for Martigues of the Championnat National 2 on 1 February 2020.
 That September, he signed for Aubagne of the same league.